opengovfoundation/free-law-founders-site/who-we-are.md

     </header>
     <section class="content">
       <p>
         Having a passion for using cutting edge data science techniques to derive valuable insights and turn data into information.
-A Boston University computer science graduate with an academic emphasis on data, logic, and mathematics applied to 15 years of real world analytics and R&amp;D experience in manufacturing, healthcare, finance, and government.
-Currently leading the City of Boston’s effort around technical innovation and policy development with data, analytics, and research as well as advising other government officials on a local and national level on the use of data to further civic engagement and increase operational efficiency.
+A Boston University computer science graduate with an academic emphasis on data, logic and mathematics applied to 15 years of real world analytics and R&amp;D experience in manufacturing, healthcare, finance and government.
+Currently leading the City of Boston’s effort around technical innovation and policy development with data, analytics and research as well as advising other government officials on a local and national level on the use of data to further civic engagement and increase operational efficiency.
       </p>
     </section>
   </div>